elabftw/elabftw/documentation/docs/usage/coordinator-guide.md

 ## Internal exchange

-In order to help users, we recommend making available a place for everyone to exchange on eLabFTW.
-It could be a Slack/Teams/Mattermost channel, or a forum or anything else that is easy to access for everyone involved.
-They can use this place to ask questions directly to the coordinator.
+We recommend creating a space for your users to exchange information about using eLabFTW.
+This could be a Slack/Teams/Mattermost channel, a forum, or anything else that is easy to access.
+The users can use this place to ask questions to the group and to directly contact the Instance Coordinator.

 ## Different strategies for managing users in teams

-### When a user leaves a team
+### When a user leaves a team (exit strategies)

 In eLabFTW, there are currently several options for handling the data of users who are about to leave a team.
 Here are a few exit strategies to consider:

-#### A. The User is completely gone
+#### A. The User no longer needs access to the instance

-If someone stopped working in the lab and will likely not come back, archiving them is the best option.
+If someone has stopped working in the lab and will likely not return, archiving them is the best option.
 It prevents them from using their account while still allowing other team members to see their past work.

-From the Admin Panel, double-click a User from your team and toggle the section "Manage teams for user".
-From there, you can Archive someone by toggling the "Is Archived" property of the User in the team.
+From the Admin Panel, double-click the name of User and toggle the section "Manage teams for user".
+From there, you can Archive them in a given team by toggling the "Is Archived" property.

-Note that the Archived status of a User is team-dependent, meaning that a User can be archived in a Team and not in another.
+Note that the Archived status of a User is team-dependent, meaning that a User can be archived in one Team and active in another.

 <figure>
   <img src="/img/archive-action.png" alt="archive-action" />
   <figcaption>Archiving a user.</figcaption>
 </figure>

-#### B. The User joins another team
+#### B. The User joins another team on the same instance

 As a Sysadmin or an Admin with "Can manage users/teams association" permissions, add the User to the new Team and Archive them in the old one.
 If they still need access to their old entries, they can export them from their Profile page and re-import them in the new team, or you can leave the account active in both teams, depending on use case.

 ## Documentation good practices in eLabFTW

-eLabFTW helps ensure traceability and proper recordkeeping, but users must also follow clear documentation practices.
+eLabFTW helps to ensure traceability and proper record-keeping.
+We recommend that users develop and follow clear documentation practices.

 ### What users should do